ssmirr/appdev-chapters/meteorologist-intro-to-apis.md

 Great!
 Now we know the exact data we want is available through the API.
 Now, how do we get it into our application?
 Fortunately, Ruby comes with some powerful built-in functionality that will help us with this.
 First, we need Ruby to read the URL that has the JSON we want, just like Chrome did.
 Chrome has an address bar we can paste the URL in to; how can we tell Ruby to go open a page on the Internet?

-If you haven't already,

- - create a workspace,
- - `bin/setup`,
- - and then in a Terminal tab, enter the command `rails console`.
-This launches an [interactive Ruby sandbox](the-rails-console.md) for us to experiment in.
+In your Omnicalc 2 workspace, open a new terminal tab and then enter the command `rails console`.
+This launches an interactive Ruby sandbox for us to experiment in.

 In the Rails Console, let's use Ruby's `open()` method to read Google's page.
 The `open()` method takes one `String` argument, which should contain the URL of the page you want to open.
-I'm going to copy-paste the URL within `"  "` and store it in a variable `url` to make it easier to work with:
+I'm going to copy-paste the URL within `""` and store it in a variable `url` to make it easier to work with:

 ```ruby
 url = "https://maps.googleapis.com/maps/api/geocode/json?address=5807+S+Woodlawn+Ave&key="